Skip to main content

 Photo provided by Up Yonda Farm, credit to Scott McLaughlin

-For 2021, Up Yonda Farm in Bolton Landing is offering naturalist-led snowshoe hikes (four each Saturday, reservations required through their website), and Winter Break snowshoeing around Warren County nature preserves.
+Up Yonda Farm in Bolton Landing typically offers naturalist-led snowshoe hikes (reservations required through their website), and winter break snowshoeing around Warren County nature preserves.
 Pay them a visit to capture a breathtaking photo like this one!

 Not So Beachy, Still Beautiful: Beach Road